josephius/power/README.md

 ### C + D

-The cooperator gains points equal to an eighth of the cooperator’s points minus half the defector’s points, and the defector gains points equal to a quarter of the cooperator’s points plus a quarter of the defector’s points.
+The cooperator gains points equal to an eighth of the cooperator’s points minus half the defector’s points, and the defector gains points equal to a quarter of the cooperator’s points plus a quarter of the defector’s points (up to the cooperator’s total points).
 Note this means that a weaker player can leapfrog a stronger player if they are greater than half as strong.

 ### D + D